-Apart from protection and shielding, avoiding their occurrence in the first place can best mitigate the effects of debris impacts.
+Apart from protection and shielding, avoiding the creation of debris in the first place can best mitigate the effects of debris impacts.

 ESA provides services

-Every day satellites, rocket stages or fragments thereof reenter into the denser layers of the atmosphere, where they usually burn up.
-Shortly before reentry, at about 120 km altitude, spacecraft have velocities of, typically, 28 000 km/hour.
+Each day satellites, rocket stages or fragments thereof reenter the denser layers of the atmosphere, where they usually burn up.
+Shortly before reentry, at about 120 km altitude, spacecraft have speeds of typically 28 000 km/h.

-In the last ten minutes before reaching ground, the dense atmosphere starts to heat up and decelerate the spacecraft.
-In the case of very compact and massive spacecraft, and if a large amount of high-melting material is involved (e.g. stainless steel or titanium), fragments of the vehicle may reach the Earth's surface.
+In the case of a large or a very compact and dense spacecraft, and especially when a large amount of high-melting-point material such as stainless steel or titanium is involved, fragments of the object may reach the ground.

-ESA's ATV (Automated Transport Vehicle) missions all perform a controlled and safe reentry into an uninhabited area in the South Pacific Ocean.
-The reentry break-up process of the first ATV mission on 29 September 2008 was monitored from two observation aircraft.
+ESA’s five Automated Transport Vehicle (ATV) missions all performed controlled and safe reentries into an uninhabited area in the South Pacific Ocean.
+The reentry breakup process of the first ATV mission on 29 September 2008 was monitored from two observation aircraft.

 ESA's reentry prediction capabilities

-For people and property on the ground, the hazards posed by reentering spacecraft or debris are extremely small.
-So far, there has been no fatality (except for crew fatalities during manned vehicle re-entries).
+As mentioned above, for people and property on the ground, the hazards posed by reentering spacecraft or debris are extremely small.

-Reentry manoeuvres can be optimised to control the impact footprint (ideally over an ocean area), and thus maintain the casualty probability below an acceptable risk threshold (e.g. less than 1 in 10 000 for a single reentry).
+Reentry manoeuvres can be optimised to control the impact footprint (ideally over an ocean area), and thus maintain the casualty probability below an acceptable risk threshold.

 In the case of uncontrolled reentries, the reentry time window and impact footprint can be predicted and monitored.
 The quality of this process can be improved through tracking data and sophisticated orbit prediction tools.